Takahashi Meijin: 16 shot per second

 Later on in his life, his trigger speed was reduced to 130 presses per ten seconds.
 In the 2005-12-8 edition of Yaguchihitori show, he was only able to fire 12 shots per second.
 During the Star Soldier R challenge event in 2008-3-28, he fired at 12.3 shots per second.

 In various fiction featuring Takahashi Meijin, the "16 shots per second" milestone became a key plot element.

+The Mario Party 4 mini-game "Domination" is loosely based on Takahashi's trigger speed.

 Appearances

 Video games

-He also appeared as a character in Hudson Soft's Hudson's Adventure Island series.
+Takahashi appeared as a character in Hudson Soft's Hudson's Adventure Island series.
 In the US and Europe versions of the games, Takahashi's character was renamed "Master Higgins".
+In Wonder Boy Returns, the character's name is just called "Boy".